kobili/aws-api-gateway-todo-api/README.md

-# Welcome to your CDK TypeScript project
+# AWS API Gateway Todo API

+This project uses AWS CDK v2 to implement and deploy a REST API using AWS API Gateway and Lambda.

+Intended as a proof of concept

-This is a blank project for CDK development with TypeScript.
+This is a bootstrapped project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.